 Let’s dive deeper into each of these sections.

 |What is Marketing Transformation?|

 |CIOPages.com defines Marketing Transformation as a strategic, structural, and systemic change encompassing the re-envisioning of the marketing operating model, restructuring the marketing organization, re-engineering of the core marketing processes, enabling new marketing capabilities, and very often re-platforming of the marketing software systems.|

-What does the marketing transformation definition mean in real terms?
+What does the definition mean in real terms?
 Let us unpack what marketing transformation is all about:

-- Enterprise marketing transformation is not a minor facelift but a paradigm shift in structure, systems, operating model, culture, people, and roles.
+- Digital marketing transformation is not a minor facelift but a paradigm shift in structure, systems, operating model, culture, people, and roles.
 A band-aid or a paint job will not do the trick.

-- Remaking the marketing function for the digital and cognitive age implies a focus on not only the range and quality of marketing services, but also how various stakeholders experience such services.
+- Remaking the marketing value stream for the digital and cognitive age implies a focus on not only the range and quality of marketing services, but also how various stakeholders experience such services.
 Customers who experience services from digital natives expect nothing less from large firms.

 - The new, new way acknowledges the central role a marketing organization plays in enabling and driving business responsiveness to the radical and swift changes in the broader ecosystem.

 “Whether B2B or B2C, I believe passionately that good marketing essentials are the same.
 We all are emotional beings looking for relevance, context and connection.” – Beth Comstock

 Typically, the scope of enterprise marketing transformation will include several of the following areas: